 1. Does the hospital have the capabilities to assess the financial risk being taken on?
 Checking this one off of the list could entail using actuaries who can project what kind of population the organization can expect to serve going forward.

-2. Do you have the capabilities to measure and monitor the financial impact on a regular basis, either in real time or monthly?
-With the financial questions related to ACO formation, it is especially important to be able to close the books on each month and determine if the organization was on track so timely changes can be made.
+2. Do you have the capabilities to measure and monitor the financial impact on a regular basis, either in real-time or monthly?
+With the financial questions related to ACO formation, it is especially important to be able to close the books each month and determine if the organization was on track so timely changes can be made.

 3. Do you know your network's ability to manage patients in a more effective way?
 This point can be compared with Einstein's definition of insanity: doing something the same way and expecting different results.
 In order to truly lower costs as an ACO, the organization will have to change how it delivers care.